Daniel-Nikpayuk/ReadTheTRCReport-Audio-and-Video/audio/README.md

 https://onedrive.live.com/redir?resid=46D8BFF0C86B7646!402&authkey=!AAHS3V9gP4k0rvY&ithint=file%2cpdf

 If you are a professional archivist, please archive these recordings.
-They are historically and academically worthy, and having Youtube as the *only* source for them otherwise makes their pesistence and lifespan unreliable in the long-run.
+They are historically and academically worthy, and having Youtube as the *only* source for them makes their pesistence and lifespan unreliable in the long-run.